Andrei481/RomanianChatbot/README.md

-# Chatbots for Romanian Academic Institutions - Resources
+# Fine-Tuning and Integrating Multimodal AI for a Romanian University Assistant

-This repository contains resources related to the paper "Chatbots for Romanian Academic Institutions" [cite: RomanianChatbot.pdf].
+This repository contains resources related to the paper [*Fine-Tuning and Integrating Multimodal AI for a Romanian University Assistant*](TODO: ADD LINK HERE).
 It includes links to the fine-tuned models, datasets, and the code for both the LLM fine-tuning/testing and the full chatbot mobile application.

-## Repositories

-* **Romanian LLM Resources (Fine-tuning, Datasets, etc.):** [https://github.com/Andrei481/licenta](https://github.com/Andrei481/licenta)
-* **Romanian Chatbot Mobile Application:** [https://github.com/Andrei481/RomanianChatbot](https://github.com/Andrei481/RomanianChatbot)

 ## Models and Datasets